CozyPlantlady/hangman-game/README.md

 **Random Word API** gives a random english word.
 For this project it's chosen to give a random word of any length.
 While test playing it has given some really weird words, and it could be ideal to make a wordlist of more suitable words.
 However, using an API is part of what I wanted to learn in this project.

 **The End or Replay?** I was planning to have a replay in this game.
 However, I was runnign out of time, and chose to draw the line there.
 You can find the almost ready replay functions pushed to the **GitHub**, and then removed from game.
-This is not a big loss for the player, since they can just **run the program again** after playing, which is quicker than choosing to replay after game has ended.
+This would have not been a big loss for the player, since they can just **run the program again** after playing, which is as quick as clicking a "Y" to play again.

+After my last mentor meeting I was encouraged to take afinal look about the replay function, and got valuable tips on how to do it.
+Hence, the replay option was added to the final version of the game!

 ## Surface:
 For the visual side of this project I decided to add ASCII art for both the logo and the hangman pictures.